-1. INTRODUCTION
+1. Introduction

 Internet-wide services and applications depend on accurate information about the internal network state to deliver good performance to end-users.
 For example, content distribution networks use path or delay information to direct clients to replicas that would provide best performance.
-Peerto-peer VoIP systems (e.g., Skype) have been shown to deliver better voice quality when AS path information is taken into account for selecting peers [5].
-However, today's Internet does not provide such information explicitly and developers resort to ad-hoc measurement tools to obtain the necessary data.
+Peer-to-peer VoIP systems (e.g., Skype) have been shown to deliver better voice quality when AS path information is taken into account in selecting peers [1].
+However, today's Internet does not provide such information explicitly and developers resort to ad hoc measurement tools to obtain the necessary data.
 This poses an additional tax on the development cost of new services and applications.
-For this reason, a number of systems have been recently proposed and implemented to provide a shared measurement infrastructure for distributed applications [1-4].
+For this reason, a number of systems have been recently proposed and implemented to provide a shared measurement infrastructure for distributed applications [2-5].
 They follow a common plan of action: (1) define estimation methodologies for delay, path, loss rates, etc.; (2) carefully construct an active probing strategy and instrument end-systems to collect measurements accordingly.

 In this work we diverge from this tradition of active measurement.
 We are interested in the potential of estimation methodologies in isolation from data collection.
 Our goal is to demonstrate that without any new measurement infrastructure or active probing we obtain composite performance estimates from AS-by-AS segments and the estimates are as good as (or even better than) those from existing estimation methodologies that use on-demand, customized active probing.
 The key idea behind scaling measurements to the size of the Internet is to take advantage of the known underlying structure of the network.
-Existing approaches in line with ours are iPlane [1] and Akamai's core points [6].
+Existing approaches in line with ours are iPlane [2,6] and Akamai's core points [7].
 They derive estimates by composing performance measures of network segments along the end-to-end path.
 Our approach differs from these two in that we construct end-to-end information from performance measures segmented by the AS.
 Let us illustrate our approach in the following simple example.
 Consider a query for some performance metric between two points x and y in the Internet.
 Assuming that we have access to segmented performance measures, we infer the AS path between the two points and construct the end-to-end metric corresponding to those ASes on the inferred path.
-Our AS-based structural approach to Internet-wide end-to-end path and delay estimation obliterates the triangular inequality problem in network embedding [7].